STAT545-UBC-hw-2019-20/stat545-hw-kushankb/README.md

 My name is Kushank and I'm a first year PhD student at the _Institute for Resource, Environment and Sustainability_ at UBC.
 I'm a Earth Science graduate having worked as a researcher with Govt. institutes and not-for-profits in India.
 My research interests lie at the intersection of food-water nexus and extreme events.

-## If you found it interesting and wondering if there are other such assignments, gere's a list for easy navigation:
+## If you found it interesting and wondering if there are other such assignments, here's a list for easy navigation:

 * [Assignment 1](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-kushankb)
 * Assignment 2